- Forno, Richard F.

 Michael Huhn has 40+ years of experience in information security and systems development in both private and government industries.
 Mr. Huhn has worked at the senior-level on projects incorporating information systems security engineering, risk assessment, and certification testing.
 Additionally, he worked with programming, system engineering, system testing, and configuration management.
 Prior to this experience, Mr. Huhn was a Non-Commissioned Officer in the U.S. Army during the Vietnam War.

 Mr. Huhn received his B.S. in Secondary Education from Shippensburg University and his M.S. in Systems Management from the University of Southern California.
-He is ISC2 CISSP and ISC2 ISSEP certified and has been an extra class amateur radio operator since 1962 for the Federal Communications Commission.
+He is CISSP and ISSEP certified and has held an extra class FCC amateur radio operator license since 1962.
 In his spare time, he is a soccer referee through USSF.

 Al Kinney, who has been with UMBC as an adjunct instructor since 2009, is the Director of Cybersecurity Capabilities U.S. Public Sector at HP Enterprise Services (HPES).
 In this capacity, Mr. Kinney is responsible for development, marketing, and delivery of Identity Management, Software Assurance, and Cyber Situational Awareness services across federal, state & local, and selected international markets.
 He also serves as a key Subject Matter Expert responsible for industry awareness, client interaction, and oversight of HPES business, marketing, and investment strategies supporting broader development of HP's cybersecurity services and capabilities.
 Mr. Kinney has held a number of leadership and management positions including executive functions in government, military, and commercial enterprise organizations.